|Elliott Sound Products||Project 12A|

 Meanwhile, in those days, if you wanted high gain and reasonable current capacity, germanium transistors still ruled supreme.
 Provided they were used in applications where leakage was not a major problem, germanium devices worked very well - this did not really include the output stages of power amps though.
 Back then the majority of loudspeakers were 16 Ohms, with only a few venturing down to 8 Ohms.
 Anything lower than that was almost unheard of in 1964.

 Figure 1 shows the circuit - it was a cheap amp compared to most offerings of the day.
-It also managed to sound respectable - again by comparison - and I and many of my friends of the day built these amps with abandon - guitar amps, hi-fi, you name it, El-Cheapo was in there!
+It also managed to sound respectable - again by comparison - and I built a couple as did many of my friends of the day.
+For hi-fi, PA systems and even guitar amps (but they weren't much good at that), El-Cheapo was everywhere at the time!

 Note that the transistor types are the original specified devices.
 Most are obsolete now, but a list is shown below of suitable candidates.